 United Methodist Women (UMW) is an organization of approximately 800,000 members worldwide whose purpose is to foster spiritual growth, develop leaders and advocate for justice.
 Women and girls of all ages are welcome to attend.
 Berkeley has two UMW circles which meet once a month: Women in Action (WIA), who meet on the second Wednesday at 9:30 am; and Women in God’s Grace (WIGG), who meet on the fourth Saturday at 7:30 am.
 UMW members sponsor mission work, educational programs, and raise money for programs and projects related to women, children and youth in the United States and in more than one hundred countries.

 Many BUMC women also participate in the UMW Reading Program.
 The UMW Reading Program offers an opportunity for women to grow in their understanding of scripture, God’s mission and sensitivity to all human needs.
 Detailed information is available at Reading Program.
-To see the 2016 Reading Program Catalog, see 2016 Catalog.
-For a complete list of all book for the last five years, see 2016 UMW Reading List.
+For a complete list of all book for the last five years, click here.

 UNITED METHODIST MEN

 United Methodist Men (UMM) aims to help men grow in Christ and serve others.
 Berkeley’s UMM group meets for breakfast at 7:28 am on the third Saturday of each month.
 Food, fellowship and faith discussions make the meetings lively and thought provoking.
 The men of Berkeley support the Wesley Student Ministry at the University of Texas and perform maintenance and repair work at the church and for our members who need help with projects.